tomliversidge/kata.gameoflife/README.md

 >Any live cell with fewer than two live neighbours dies, as if caused by under-population.

 This is a reasonably simply rule, but forms the foundation on which we will build our game.
+We need to implement all of the items mentioned above before we can test this rule.
+We need to be able to iterate through current live cells, find out if they have fewer than two neightbours, and if so, kill them.
+This is the equivalent of removing them from our collection of cells.

+## Second Rule
+>Any live cell with two or three live neighbours lives on to the next generation.

+This is very similar to the first rule...
+In fact, come to think of it, so is the third rule:

+## Third Rule
+>Any live cell with more than three live neighbours dies, as if by overcrowding.

+If we combine these rules, we have a very simple check for the count of live neighbours; 2 or 3 live neighbours and the cell lives, any other amount and it dies.

+    var nextGeneration = cells.Where(currentCell => this.CountOfAdjacentLiveCells(currentCell) == 2 || this.CountOfAdjacentLiveCells(currentCell) == 3);